 Play the music on a low volume without making any other changes to your bedtime routine for at least a week.
 Regardless of promises on CD labels, it will take your baby 7 to 10 days to ‘condition’ him to any music, and you want a positive association with this new routine.
 Going too quickly can be stressful to your baby, especially when you have worked so hard to make sleep time a calm and positive experience.

-Once your baby is happily falling asleep in your arms without being fed /rocked to sleep, the next step is to breastfeed him then pop him in his cot drowsy but awake.
+Once your baby is happily falling asleep in your arms without being fed /rocked to sleep, the next step is to breastfeed him then pop him in his cot when he is relaxed and calm.
 Keep your hand on him firmly (patting is usually too stimulating) and gently rock him a little if this seems to help.
 When baby is settling at this step, you can start moving the bedtime breastfeed back a little and pop him into the cot with his music playing.
 If he gets upset, always move back a step until he is ready to move forward.